© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Offa's Dyke: section 430yds (390m) in length S of Chirbury-Montgomery road is a scheduled monument protected by Historic England under reference 1006271.
 View the official record →

-Offa's Dyke is a linear earthwork monument constructed during the eighth century, most likely under the direction of King Offa of Mercia, to establish a territorial boundary between the Anglo-Saxon kingdom of Mercia and the Welsh kingdoms to the west.
+Offa's Dyke is a linear earthwork of 8th-century date constructed during the reign of King Offa of Mercia as a boundary demarcation between the Kingdom of Mercia and the Welsh kingdoms.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1006271.

 Offa's Dyke: section 430yds (390m) in length S of Chirbury-Montgomery road is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1006271.